R&D, Political Incentives, and Economic Impact

 Why do some incumbents devote significant funds to the support of Research and Development, even though the fruits of such investment typically appear after the incumbent has left the office?
 Unlike many other types of long-term government investment (such as education or infrastructure), government investment in R&D is less visible to the average voter.
 Moreover, it is highly risky.
 This paper investigates whether the mere fact of incumbent pursuing pro-R&D policy can result in higher expectations of future economic growth rewarded by the voters, or higher perception of the incumbent’s competence.
 It further asks whether pursuing R&D policy helps the incumbent to secure reelection.
 The paper proposes a theoretical model of signaling, provides evidence from survey experiments conducted in the USA and Russia and corroborates findings with cross-country evidence.
 The paper concludes that investment in R&D can generate higher perceptions of the incumbent’s competence, which is crucial, especially for countries with a history of high economic volatility.

-“Stability of Revolutionary Governments In The Face Of Mass Protest” (with Dmitry Dagaev and Anton Sobolev) (Accepted for publication in European Journal of Political Economy)
+“Stability of Revolutionary Governments in the Face of Mass Protest” in European Journal of Political Economy, 2019 (with Dmitry Dagaev and Anton Sobolev)

 Why do some newly introduced revolutionary governments face anti-government demonstrations and swiftly exit office, while others can establish political regimes that last for decades?
 Historical evidence finds revolutionary governments in the first decade of the twenty-first century to be three times more vulnerable to mass protest than a hundred years ago.
 What can explain this trend?
 This paper relates the stability of newly emerged revolutionary governments to the political composition of the remonstrations that brings a new incumbent to power and in factors that can shape it.
 Our theoretical model, incorporating protest into a dynamic Downsian framework, features the significant role of protest coordination, communication technology, ideology, and the coercive capacity of the regime.
 This paper contributes to the literature in several ways.
 First, it discusses a new historical trend of the instability of revolutionary governments.
 Second, it proposes a model that helps to understand the growing instability of revolutionary regimes, as well as conditions that undermine their stability.
 In equilibrium, it is possible to have a revolutionary government overthrown by a popular uprising, even though it gained power on the wave of popular support.
 Third, under a set of conditions, the new incumbent would always come from a different part of the political spectrum.
 Fourth, the model unpacks the warm glow component of protesters’ decision to take to the streets.
 Finally, we provide implications for the endogenous choice of policy by the revolutionary incumbent for protest dynamics.

-“The Role of Business in Shaping Economic Policy” in The New Autocracy: Information, Politics, and Policy in Putin’s Russia, 2018, 137-158, Brookings Institution Press (with Konstantin Sonin)
+“The Role of Business in Shaping Economic Policy” in The New Autocracy: Information, Politics, and Policy in Putin’s Russia, 2018 (with Konstantin Sonin)

 We examine the role of business in determining economic policy in Russia.
 On the positive side, the macroeconomic policy under Putin has been consistently conservative.
 Over the years, the efforts of private business people, supported by professionals within the government, have led to some limited reforms and improved the quality of life of Russian people.
 In 2016, Russians drove more cars over better roads, have access to a far more full specter of financial services, and enjoy more streamlined bureaucratic procedures than they did in 1999.
 However, we find that the negative side is no less apparent.
 Russia’s windfall oil revenues financed the formation of a personalized, archaic political regime.
 Large private businesses have become inseparable from the state administration.
 Attempts to create better institutions—never particularly effective—have been replaced by a proliferation of ad hoc, individual projects.
 With political arrangements set up to keep the current leadership in power, and tiny elites busy exploiting connections to the leader to enrich themselves, we find no reason to expect much-needed economic and institutional reforms to come from above.

-“Economic transition and the rise of alternative institutions: Political connections in Putin’s Russia,” in Economics of Transition, 2018, 615-648 (with Konstantin Sonin)
+“Economic Transition and the Rise of Alternative Institutions: Political Connections in Putin’s Russia,” in Economics of Transition, 2018 (with Konstantin Sonin)

 The economic transition from socialism has not resulted in the emergence of impersonal, rule-based institutions.
 Instead, the natural demand for institutions that protect property rights has led to the emergence of inefficient alternative institutions such as that of cronyism, the practice of appointing personal acquaintances of the political leader to key business-related positions.
 Once the political leader is entrenched in power, he appoints cronies as a competent subordinate is more prone to switching allegiance to a potential challenger.
 As competence makes a more significant difference in a rule-based environment, such a leader has no interest in any institutional development.
 Using the novel dataset that covers the Russian business, we find a positive and significant effect of direct connections to the personal circle of President Putin on the wealth of businesspeople.
 The magnitude of the effect varies at different levels of rents available for redistribution and “network centrality of a businessman”: it is higher during the years of high oil prices, but is attenuated by the prominence of the businessman in the network.

-“Putin’s Strategy After the Global Financial Crisis of 2008-9” in Economic Shocks and Authoritarian Stability: Duration, Financial Conditions, and Institutions, University of Michigan Press (with Daniel Treisman), forthcoming
+“Putin’s Strategy After the Global Financial Crisis of 2008-9” in Economic Shocks and Authoritarian Stability: Duration, Financial Conditions, and Institutions, 2020 (with Daniel Treisman)

 We examine how the Putin regime adjusted its political strategy—in particular, its use of repression, cooptation, censorship, and propaganda—in response to the global economic crisis.
 We document several phases of such response: emergency management (2009-2011), characterized by cooptation and public spending to offset the pain felt by the population as the economy contracted, and government reallocation of resources to bail out business interests.
 This phase ended in mass anti-government protests in the streets of Moscow and the realization that, given the moderate pace of economic recovery, the Kremlin would need to conserve and target its reserves.
 The principal objective of the second phase was to discredit and marginalize the opposition in the urban areas.
 Propaganda was stepped up, focused on the theme of traditional Russian values.
 Cooptation now targeted mostly core supporters—in particular, public sector workers—while repression and censorship (of both media and internet) intensified in an attempt to block collective action and break the momentum of protests.
 The third phase started with an invasion of Crimea.
 From late 2013, Putin appeared to give up on a revival of rapid growth.
 Propaganda rose to an unprecedented pitch, focus now being on military conflict more than traditional values.
 Controls over media and internet were tightened still more, less at this point to disrupt the protest movement, which had, in any case, died away, than to dominate public discourse.